fgmart/fgmart.github.io/_pages/teaching/dait24/notes.md

 ```
 1. Use [OBS](https://obsproject.com/) for screen and audio recording

+1. Interest in visiting another school district after semester is ended for outreach?

 1. Post-survey sharing round

 1. Fill out Google form with info for project flyer (see link in Discord)